coleifer/peewee/docs/peewee/sqlite_ext.rst

         Set the value stored in a :py:class:`JSONField`.

         Uses the `json_set() <http://sqlite.org/json1.html#jset>`_ function
         from the json1 extension.

+    .. py:method:: replace(value[, as_json=None])

+        :param value: a scalar value, list, or dictionary.
+        :param bool as_json: force the value to be treated as JSON, in which case it will be serialized as JSON in Python beforehand.
+By default, lists and dictionaries are treated as JSON to be serialized, while strings and integers are passed as-is.

+        Replace the existing value stored in a :py:class:`JSONField`.

+        Uses the `json_replace() <http://sqlite.org/json1.html#jset>`_ function
+        from the json1 extension.

+    .. py:method:: insert(value[, as_json=None])

+        :param value: a scalar value, list, or dictionary.
+        :param bool as_json: force the value to be treated as JSON, in which case it will be serialized as JSON in Python beforehand.
+By default, lists and dictionaries are treated as JSON to be serialized, while strings and integers are passed as-is.

+        Insert value into :py:class:`JSONField`.

+        Uses the `json_insert() <http://sqlite.org/json1.html#jset>`_ function
+        from the json1 extension.

     .. py:method:: append(value[, as_json=None])